Red Faction: Guerrilla: Plot

+Demons of the Badlands

+Taking place 8 years before the main campaign, Demons of the Badlands has the player assume control of Samanya as she and the marauders drive the EDF out of Mariner Valley.
+Samanya rescues her sister Vasha before she is publicly executed and assassinates the EDF garrison commander.
+The sisters clash after Vasha orders all "outsiders" in the valley to be killed, including prisoners in EDF internment camps.
+Samanya decides to rescue the prisoners before the Marauders' main assault.
+One of the prisoners she frees is Daniel Mason, who inform her that Hugo Davies is held captive in the EDF headquarters.
+The pair commandeer a tank, storm the EDF base, rescue Davies and escape in an APC.
+Once freed, Samanya decides to leave the Marauders and her sister behind.

 Development and marketing

 In February 2008, it was announced that the third installment of the Red Faction series was coming to multiple platforms.
 Few details were released at the time of the game's announcement.
 On July 15, 2008, Rick White, a producer at Volition, debuted a demo at E3 in California (see below).
 The title was confirmed at the 2008 Game Developers Conference, and in mid-2008, a private multiplayer beta was released on Xbox Live.
 Among the details revealed at GDC '08 were a new and fully upgraded Geo-Mod system, called "Geo-Mod 2.0".
 It was also confirmed that the game would take place in an open world environment.

 A live demo of the game debuted at E3 2008, with narration by Volition producer Rick White.
 Many of the game's features were presented during the demo.
 At the 2008 Penny Arcade Expo, a multiplayer demo was shown.
 The demo showed off the game mode "Team Anarchy", and "Damage Control", as well as some backpacks that the player can equip for certain powers.
 In mid-2008, Volition opened a private multiplayer beta to Microsoft to see what needed to be fixed or added.
 Friends and family codes were sent to survey participants on July 30, 2008.
 Volition confirmed that IGN had distributed up to 25,000 codes to expand the beta further via paid public membership.
 Public keys for the Xbox 360 version were released through Fileplanet.
-The Beta on Xbox Live came to an end on August 29 at 3AM EST.
+The Beta on Xbox Live came to an end on August 29 at 3 am EST.

 In February 2008, preview screenshots were leaked to the Internet, causing members at various game forums to come to consider one weapon shown to be an "Ostrich Hammer" based on its shape.
 Over one year later, on April Fools' Day 2009, Volition released a video commenting on the forum posts, and jokingly implied that the Ostrich Hammer would be a weapon in the game.
 However, due to the positive response to that video, Volition announced that there would be an Ostrich Hammer weapon present in the game.